kadena-io/pact/docs/pact-properties.md

     (update 'accounts to   { "balance": (+ to-bal amount) })))
 ```

-And now we see that finally the property checker verifies that our function
+And now we see that finally the property checker verifies that all of the
-always conserves mass for the balance column.
+following are true:

+(1) the sender must be authorized to transfer money,
+(2) it's not possible for a balance to drop below zero, and
+(3) it's not possible for money to be created or destroyed.